 There are several ticket types available, from single hop to day and weekly tickets or you can get the (cheap and) incredibly useful Hamburg card that gives you and your family the ability to use the whole public transport network without worry.

 Hamburg lies in the very north of Germany, on the estuary of the big river Elbe, and this position comes with a continental climate moderated by the presence of the water.

-In general, Hamburg know 4 seasons: a warm summer, a cold winter and moderate spring and autumn months with a pretty constant breeze which is a pleasure in summer and a lot less of a pleasure in winter!
+In general, Hamburg has 4 seasons: a warm summer, a cold winter and moderate spring and autumn months with a pretty constant breeze which is a pleasure in summer and a lot less of a pleasure in winter!

 The best time to visit Hamburg with kids are the months outside the winter and in particular: